 Barefoot is offered on a sliding scale.
 We are working with funders, which will allow us to reduce the cost to applicants and offer a limited number of subsidised places.

-We are particularly in interested in applications from people from less represented communities and organisations actively working to improve diversity and inclusion in the co-operative and community business sector.
+We are particularly interested in applications from people from less represented communities and organisations actively working to improve diversity and inclusion in the co-operative and community business sector.
+A limited number of subsidised places at £500, £150, and fully funded are available.
+There is no separate application for subsidised places.
+To apply, please fill in the Barefoot Application and provide supporting information for your application.

 Co-op Culture is a co-operative consortium of co-operative and community advisors, entrepreneurs, and enterprises.